grafana/k6-chaos/README.md

           - interface: interface on which the traffic will be intercepted (default is eth0)
           - exclude: list of urls to be excluded from disruption (e.g. /health)

+## Service Disruption

+The `ServiceDisruptor` class allows disruption of Services

+Methods:

+`constructor`: creates a service disruptor

+    Parameters:
+      client: k8s client from xk6-kubernetes
+      name: name of the target service
+      options:
+        - namespace: namespace for selecting target pod(s)
+        - wait: timeout (as a duration) for the disruptor to be initilized (defaults to '10s')

+`kill`: kill pod

+`disruptHttp`: disrupts http requests to the service.

+      Parameters:
+        options: controls the attack
+          - delay: average delay in requests (in milliseconds.
+Default is 0ms)
+          - variation: variation in the delay (in milliseconds. default is 0ms)
+          - error_rate: rate of requests that will return an error (float in the range 0.0 to 1.0.
+Default is 0.0)
+          - error_code: error code to return
+          - duration: duration of the disruption (default is 30s)
+          - target: port on which the requests will be intercepted (defaults is 80)
+          - port: port the transparent proxy will use to listen for requests (default is 8080)
+          - interface: interface on which the traffic will be intercepted (default is eth0)
+          - exclude: list of urls to be excluded from disruption (e.g. /health)

 ## Examples

 The [./exaples](./examples) folder contains examples of using `k6-chaos`.